Cheapest car insurance carriers in New Jersey

 What is the cheapest car insurance company in New Jersey?

-For New Jersey drivers with clean records, Erie Insurance and Amica Mutual are frequently the most competitive.
+For New Jersey drivers with clean records, NJM Insurance and Erie Insurance are frequently the most competitive.
 GEICO is also worth comparing.
 Enter your ZIP above to see current rankings for your specific location — rates vary across New Jersey.

 What are the minimum auto insurance requirements in New Jersey?